 Disability Rights Montana Protection & Advocacy for Voter Access (PAVA) program allows us to ensure people with disabilities have access to voting through voter education, training of voter officials, polling place accessibility surveys, and other activities meant to improve access to voting.
-Click here to see our priorities, or here to request our services.

 - Guide to Etiquette and Behavior for Working with People with Disabilities